stoutpanda/home-manager/README.md

 - Modules use `mkEnableOption` for optional features
 - Clear separation between programs, services, and system modules

-### Theming with Stylix
+### Theming with Catppuccin
-- Unified theming solution using Stylix
+- Unified theming solution using Catppuccin
-- Single source of truth for colors, fonts, and visual settings
+- Global enable for all supported packages with `catppuccin.enable = true`
+- Four flavors available: latte (light), frappe, macchiato, and mocha (dark variants)

 ### Secret Management with Agenix
 - Encrypted secrets stored in the repository